 Logs tell pretty much everything about the activities that happened on the machine.
-Loga is one of the main sources to probe the malware activity.
+Loga is one of the primary sources to probe malware activity.
 Logs are a vital thing to check when a system gets compromised.

 As mentioned on the ninth thing to check when your system gets compromised, unusual network activity is a major tell-tale sign of it.
 The way to narrow down to a threat is to study the log files and check for any unusual log entries.

-To find the log files in a windows machine;
+To find the log files on a windows machine;

 - Firstly, log on to your server through the console button in manage or manually via an RDP connection.

 - Once on the server, log in as the administrator.